liunicholas/liunicholas.github.io/about.markdown

 spec_title: About Me And Why I Started This Website
 ---
 <img src="/images/portrait.png" alt="the picture of myself that I use for everything">
 ### Hi!
-I'm Nicholas Liu, an athletic/nerdy Asian from San Diego.
+I'm Nicholas Liu, your nerdy athletic Asian from San Diego.
 <br>
 ### In my freshmen year of high school, I only had 2 weeks to essentially create a fully functioning browser arcade[^1] for the final project of the comp sci class.
 Fortunately, the teacher told my friend and I that comments would be optional so that we could finish in time.
 Unfortunately, when I went back to look at my code, I understand practically none of it.
 <br>